yawaramin/stubbex/README.md

 ## Automation by Default

-Some stub servers require you to manually feed them the stub requests and responses.
-Stubbex automatically gets them by just making the calls to real endpoints.
+Some stub servers require you to configure their proxy strategy, some require a bit more hand-holding to record requests, and some require you to manually feed them the requests and stub responses.
+Stubbex requires no configuration and tries to 'do the right thing': call out to the real endpoints only if it needs to, and replay existing stubs whenever it can.

 If you want to set up stubs manually, you have to place the stub files in the format that Stubbex expects, at the right location, as explained below.